blueOceanSustainableSolutions/exaSIMPLE/README.md

 `L1_exaMLSolver` contains the full codebase for the exaSOLVER GNN pipeline

 `L2` contains the full codebase for the pressure-velocity coupling improvements

+Detailed user guides for each of these are contained in their respective repositories.